Lota, Queensland: Geography

+Lota is 19.7 km by road east of the Brisbane CBD.

+The coastline of the suburb has mudflats and mangrove wetlands extending into Moreton Bay.
+Lota Creek loosely bounds the suburb to the south and flows into Moreton Bay at the south-east of the suburb (27.4761°S 153.1915°E).

+Fig Tree Point is a headland at the midpoint of the coastline (27.4693°S 153.1933°E).

+The terrain ranges from 0 to 30 m above sea level with the lower land along the eastern coast and along the creek to the south.
+The land rises towards the north and west.

+The Cleveland railway line enters the suburb from the north-west (Manly West / Manly) and exits to the south across Lota Creek to Ransome.
+The suburb is served by Lota railway station on Railway Terrace in the south of the suburb (27.4701°S 153.1886°E).
+There is a pedestrian bridge over the railway line at the station (27.4699°S 153.1885°E).

 The suburb is of primarily post-war residential make-up but is gradually being developed with modern beachside properties.

 History

 This part of Moreton Bay was originally occupied by the semi-nomadic Mipirimm subclan of the Quandamooka people.
 Lota and neighbouring suburb Manly were and continue to be known as Narlung to the Quandamooka people, likely meaning 'the place of long shadows'.
 The name ningi ningi (meaning 'oysters') may also have been used in relation to the area of Lota near the creek.
-Major Quandamooka campsites in the area in the mid-1800s were in Manly and Wynnum.
+A major Quandamooka campsite in the area in the mid-1800s was Blacks Camp in Wynnum.

 Lota was acquired by Irish-born politician and pastoralist William Duckett White in 1860, following sub-division of the lands from Lytton to Fig Tree Point.
 The first Queensland Premier, Robert Herbert, entered into a partnership with Duckett White for some of the land.
 The suburb is named after Duckett White's residence, Lota House, built in 1863.
 Lota House was the heart of a productive estate, with sugar cane and fodder grown on the flats near the creek and orchards planted on higher ground near Macdonald Street.
 Aboriginal and South Sea Islander people worked the property, camping to the west of Lota House.
 Duckett White's land was first subdivided in 1911 to the east of the present railway line.
 The Lota Park Estate, west of the line, was sold in 1918.

 The first Cleveland railway line was opened in 1889 through Lota to Cleveland.
 In 1960, the railway line between Lota and Cleveland was closed, leaving Lota as the terminus until the re-opening of the line in stages between 1983 and 1987.